szpak/gradle-pitest-plugin/README.md

 ### Eliminate warning in Idea

-As reported in [#170](https://github.com/szpak/gradle-pitest-plugin/pull/170) Idea displays warnings about setting final fields (of [lazy configuration](https://docs.gradle.org/current/userguide/lazy_configuration.html)) in `build.gradle`.
+As reported in [#170](https://github.com/szpak/gradle-pitest-plugin/pull/170) IntelliJ IDEA displays warnings about setting final fields (of [lazy configuration](https://docs.gradle.org/current/userguide/lazy_configuration.html)) in `build.gradle`.
 It is not a real problem as Gradle internally intercepts those calls and use a setter instead .
 Nevertheless, people which prefer to have no (less) warnings at the cost of less readable code can use setters instead, e.g:

 ```groovy
     testSourceSets.set([sourceSets.test, sourceSets.integrationTest])